 Many multi-tenant shopping centers are designed and constructed with "shared" utility meters that supply more than one tenant.
 Costs associated with shared meters are generally recovered from tenants per the terms of their leases.
-Kimco has submetered over half of sites with shared utility services with an additional 130 projects planned in 2017.
+In an effort to streamline billing and transparency related to shared meters, Kimco is investing heavily in sub-metering hundreds of tenants across its portfolio.
 Tenants who know their individual consumption have the information, and financial incentive, to conserve scarce resources such as energy and water.